diegoFLeal/probono/README.md

 # probono
 Code and relevant files for the project Status and Collaboration:
-The Case of Pro Bono Network Inequalities in Corporate Law
+The Case of Pro Bono Network Inequalities in Corporate Law.
+Code written by Diego F. Leal (www.diegoleal.info)